Maycdouglas/data-structures/array/array.md

         - 2516 - Take K of Each Character From Left and Right - Medium
 - 0217 - Contains Duplicate - Easy
     - veio do 0219
+- 2351 - First Letter to Appear Twice - Easy
+    - veio do 0387

 ## Exercícios Propostos